BerndHagen/Medio-YouTube-Converter/README.md

 ## Updating Software

 To maintain optimal performance and stability when downloading audio or video content from YouTube, it is crucial to use the latest version of Medio.
 Updates bring enhanced features and fix bugs that could compromise the software's performance.
 Using an outdated version may lead to incomplete downloads or failures during content conversion.
+The Build Number version can be found in the bottom left corner of the application, which can be used to check if there is a newer version of Medio available on this GitHub Repository.

 To update your Medio software, follow these steps:

 1. Download the latest version from the repository and save it to your device.
-2. Open the downloaded ZIP folder and start the Medio setup to initiate the installation process.
+2. Open the downloaded **ZIP** folder and start the Medio setup to initiate the installation process.
 3. Follow the on-screen instructions to complete the installation, replacing any old files with the new updates.
 4. Once the installation is complete, launch the application.